-Old Town Warrenton needs to simplify the on-street parking management program by replacing all one-hour parking spaces with two-hour durations.
+Warrenton needs to simplify the on-street parking management program by replacing all onehour parking spaces with two-hour durations.
 Two-hour durations meet the needs of a larger volume of short-term parkers.
-Conversely, the number of short-term parking spaces in peripheral parking lots need to be reduced as 20% of the peripheral lot spaces are two or three hour durations.
+Conversely, the number of short-term parking spaces in peripheral parking lots need to be reduced and converted to long-term parking.